ta4j/ta4j-wiki/Backtesting.md

 ```

 For fixed study geometry, construct `WalkForwardConfig` directly with your chosen train/test, purge, embargo, holdout, horizon, top-K, and seed values, then keep that configuration unchanged across candidate comparisons.
 For large-scale performance tuning, use [`BacktestPerformanceTuningHarness`](https://github.com/ta4j/ta4j/blob/master/ta4j-examples/src/main/java/ta4jexamples/backtesting/BacktestPerformanceTuningHarness.java), which sits on top of `BacktestExecutor`.

+If your results look unstable or surprising, use the [Troubleshooting Hub](Troubleshooting-Hub.md) for symptom-driven debugging paths.

 ## Compatibility Note